 3. Who is included in each shot in your group wedding photos?

 Who is included in the ‘family’ shot?
 Parents, siblings, cousins, siblings other halves?
 Are friends classed as everyone who isn’t family?
 It can be a bit of a minefield if you leave things open so it helps to be specific.
 Write the names of the people in each shot so you know who is needed.
 This is also helpful for your photographer to understand family dynamics.
 It will help your ushers or those allocated to help round people up for the groups.
 Which nicely leads me to point 4.

 4. Allocate people to help round others up for your group wedding photos

 Let the ushers ush, or something along those lines!
 Choose someone who will be happy to help and who is responsible enough to be useful!
 I say this from experience.
 Having a ‘helper’ who vanishes to the bar when they should have been collecting Aunty Mavis it’s useful.
 Often it’s helpful for one of the helpers to be a family member so they will know who the guests are.
 Some people are naturally better at this job than others.
 They will need to be nice but firm in rounding guests up and someone who has a slightly louder voice can be useful for making announcements!
 I am happy to help gather people but guests are generally more responsive to a charming bridesmaid or smooth-talking usher.

-5. Talk to your parents ahead of time about the groups
+5. Talk to your parents ahead of time about the group wedding photos

 This is sometimes the point in the day where there are differences of opinion on who should and shouldn’t be included in a photo.
 It can also be the point where it all goes pear-shaped and what was supposed to be a handful of photos turns into many, many more!
 To avoid any conflict or issues, or spending ages lining up extra people for photos, have a chat to your parents beforehand.
 This way you can either add in ones they would like before the day or at least discuss what you are wanting to do.